Four Seasons: Variations in American Vitalist Film Comedy

 And second, Kathie says farewell to him in the form of a title, “Your majesty.”
 As we look back over the whole movie, it was Kathie, not Karl, who knew from the beginning that he could only be a man if he were a king and who has acted as midwife throughout to that king-man becoming in Karl.

 At this point, it becomes clear that Kathie finally cannot be Karl’s sole teacher—and, in fact, she has not been his sole teacher throughout.
 He has learned from singing with the corps, socializing with the Westphalians, accepting the full German implications of insulting the pride of German nobility and dueling with Count Von Asterburg.
-And now the corps sends him off with the great theme, Gaudeamus Igitur.
+Now the corps sends him off with the great theme, Gaudeamus Igitur.
 And it is Professor Juttner, Heidelberg class of ’77, as gentle and diplomatic as Kathie herself, who preaches the last lesson of full humanity, full manhood even in the utter servility of kingship: “Gaudeamus” (Let us rejoice).

 With this last lesson, paraphrasing another man who also said, “Rejoice, and again I say, rejoice,” Karl is not just prepared to succeed or survive; he is prepared to overwhelmingly conquer.